Reno Vet Clinic Services

 Dental disease is one of the most common problems affecting dogs and cats today.
 According to the American Veterinary Dental Society, 80% of dogs and cats have some form of dental disease by age three.
-Severe dental disease does not only affect a pet’s mouth, but can affect their overall health.
-Signs of dental disease include bad breath, inflamed gums, loose teeth, facial swelling, drooling and trouble eating.
+Severe dental disease does not only affect a pet’s mouth but can affect their overall health.
+Signs of dental disease include bad breath, inflamed gums, loose teeth, facial swelling, drooling, and trouble eating.

+Klaich Reno Animal Hospital provides animal dental services for your pet.
 During regular Reno vet exams, your pet’s mouth and teeth will be thoroughly examined.
 This exam will determine if your pet needs a cleaning, or if steps can be taken at home to maintain good oral health.

 Routine Dental Care

 When considering options for purchasing medication pet owners have many choices, including online pharmacies and mail-order catalogs.
 But where can you truly get the best value for your money?
 Who can offer you the most reliable and personalized service?
 Who has the most complete medical information on your pets, and the ability to anticipate drug interactions or other problems that can result from inappropriately administering medication?
-Before you purchase your next prescription or medication refill, ask us about our Reno vet fully stocked pharmacy.
+Before you purchase your next prescription or medication refill, ask us about our fully stocked Reno animal pharmacy.

 Routine and One-Time Medications